Therapeutic Techniques for Anxiety: A Comprehensive Overview

 Overview of Psychodynamic Therapy

-See also The Mind-Body Connection: Exploring the Link Between Mental and Physical Health
+See also Exploring the Connection Between Spirituality and Physical Wellness

 Psychodynamic Therapy, rooted in Freudian theory, explores unconscious processes and early life experiences that shape current behavior.
 It aims to uncover and address the underlying psychological conflicts contributing to anxiety.